Revature-Salesforce-Training/curriculum/Week_6/Dynamic Apex/LNDynamic Apex.md

     }
 ```

-Here we see our example from before, with the addition of the String class method escapeSingleQuotes.
-This helps ensure our query is being treated as one string and that malicious
+Here we see our example from the last section, with the addition of the String class method escapeSingleQuotes.
+This helps ensure our query is being treated as one string and
-text cannot be used against us.
+that malicious text cannot be used against us.

+We haven't yet addressed the possibility of SOQL injection in the SELECT clause of a dynamic query.
+Actually, we haven't discussed dynamism with the SELECT clause at all -
+so let's do so now.
+Because we have string concatenation at our disposal, we could accept user input to determine the fields our query returns in the first place.

+If we were to implement this, we would want to have the user choose the fields to query from, e.g., a picklist, rather than entering them in a text box to ensure that they don't
+retrieve any information they shouldn't see.
+Remember, when we have controlled user input (through tools such as picklists and checkboxes), we can not only ensure that our users
+will not be able to perform injection attacks, but prevent them from even attempting such a travesty.

 ## Dynamic SOSL